somu15/Bayesian_Ground_Motion_Selection/README.md

 These are a set of codes to perform a Bayesian analysis of the Conditional Spectrum approach for ground motion selection.
 A set of instructions to run the codes are provided below.

 # Corresponding paper
 "A Bayesian Treatment of the Conditional Spectrum Approach for Ground Motion Selection".
-Somayajulu Dhulipala (Virginia Tech), Jack Baker (Stanford), and Madeleine Flint (Virginia Tech).
+Somayajulu Dhulipala (Virginia Tech) and Madeleine Flint (Virginia Tech).

 Created by Somayajulu Dhulipala, 20 May 2017

 Modified by Somayajulu Dhulipala, 23 December 2017

-PLEASE REPORT ANY ISSUES OR PROBLEMS WITH THIS CODE TO lakshd5@vt.edu
+PLEASE REPORT ANY ISSUES OR PROBLEMS WITH THIS CODE TO somdhulipala9@gmail.com

 # Instructions
 - Dowload all the codes to a single directory in your PC which is also the current directory in MATLAB.